Automakers seek to cut inventories with Black Friday, holiday promotions

 It is unclear to what extent automakers will offer deeper discounts overall in the coming weeks or repackage existing deals with holiday bows.

 J.D.
 Power data on new-vehicle discounts provided to Reuters shows that on average GM discounts grew 1 percent in October from a month earlier, to $4,700 per vehicle, while Ford's average discount fell 10.6 percent to about $4,400 per vehicle.
 Fiat Chrysler's October discounts were flat at $4,920 in October from September, according to J.D.
 Power.
 But the company offered $7,800 or more off its top-seller, the Ram 1500 pickup truck.

 “Incentive levels are near record highs as a percentage of the selling price," said Jeff Schuster, lead forecaster for LMC Automotive, an automotive consultancy.

+At the same time, Detroit automakers are cutting production.
 Both GM and Ford recently announced production cuts.
 GM announced indefinite layoffs for 2,000 workers at two U.S. factories that build various car models.
 Ford ordered temporary layoffs.

-(Additional reporting by Alexandria Sage in Los Angeles, Catherine Cadell in Beijing and Costas Pitas in London.
-Editing by Joseph White and Cynthia Osterman)
+Additional reporting by Alexandria Sage in Los Angeles, Catherine Cadell in Beijing and Costas Pitas in London; Editing by Cynthia Ostermanand Jonathan Oatis